 Trinity Hall, Cambridge, UK, 1988

-1991 - Admitted as a solicitor in England and Wales (does not practise as an English solicitor)
+1991 - Admitted as a solicitor in England and Wales (not practising)

-2001 - Admitted as a solicitor-advocate in England and Wales (does not practise as an English solicitor)
+2001 - Admitted as a solicitor-advocate in England and Wales (not practising)

 2002 - Admitted as an attorney-at-law in the Cayman Islands